 RESERVING A ROOM

-Individuals 12 years and older are encouraged to visit the 3rd floor Reference Desk to request the use of study rooms.
+Individuals wishing to use the study rooms should visit the 3rd Floor Reference Desk.
 Study rooms are available for use during Library open hours only.
-Rooms must be vacated at library closing, or at the end of the scheduled session, whichever comes first.
+Rooms must be vacated at library closing or at the end of the scheduled session, whichever comes first.

-Requests for advance reservation of the 2 study rooms are accepted no more than 90 days and no less than 3 days in advance of the requested date.
+Requests for advance reservation of the two study rooms are accepted no more than 90 days and no less than 24 hours in advance of the requested date.
 Instructions for advance reservations may be found on our website.
-The applicant will receive approval or denial of most requests within 3 week days.
+Non-Resident library cardholders will need to reserve a study room at least 24 hours in advance by calling the 3rd Floor Reference Desk.

 Upon arrival, individuals requesting the use of a study room must check in at the Library’s 3rd floor Service Desk.
-Availability will be reviewed at this time and reservations will be taken if all study rooms are in use.
 Study room users are asked to notify Library staff when the session is finished.
 The room will then be inspected for condition.

 Groups may not rearrange Library furniture.
-Signs and decorations may not be taped or stapled to walls or doors.
+Signs and decorations may not be taped or stapled to walls, doors or glass windows.
 Use of glue, crayons, paint, markers, tape, glitter, wax, candles (lit or unlit) and other craft supplies is prohibited.
 Study rooms are to be left as they are found.
 Waste must be placed in appropriate garbage and/or recycling receptacles.
 No food or open drinks are allowed in study rooms.

 Once a room has been vacated for more than 10 minutes, the Library reserves the right to remove the user’s belongings without assuming responsibility or liability thereof and to reassign the study room to an available status.